 "Nothing's going to happen."
-I touch her face, wipe tears I don't understand away.
+I touch her face and wipe away tears I don't understand.
 "I love you.
 Do you love me?"

 She nods and her eyes glisten.
 "I. Do."
-It is more than a statement.
-It is an affirmation.
-It is a declaration.
+It's more than a statement.
+It's an affirmation.
+It's a declaration.
 I laugh and pull her down to me.

 "Then it will all be all right."
 And I kiss her until she stops crying.

 And that's how it was.
 That's how I made Admiral Cain love me.

 No one can hate the way she's hated me, not without having loved first.
 Don't let her tell you different.

 She's a thing.
 I never loved her.
 If I loved her, I'd let her die.

 I lie on this cold, metal floor, while a man, a human—who helps because he wants something from me, from this body he says reminds him of an old love—pushes food at me and tells me it's not a trick.
 And all I can hear is her, telling her brute squad to test me, to push me, to hurt me.